Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 The Cloud Data Connect Matching Wizard is built on top of our APIs, which in turn is built upon our SmartMatchAI matching technology.
-This state-of-the-art matching technology utilizes Generative AI, Machine Learning, specialized algorithms, and extensive knowledge bases to identify and discover inconsistent, matching, and otherwise redundant data either within or across datasets.
+This state-of-the-art matching technology utilizes AI models, machine learning, specialized algorithms, and extensive knowledge bases to identify and discover inconsistent, matching, and otherwise redundant data either within or across datasets.

 Here are the easy steps you can take using the Interzoid Cloud Data Connect Wizard to access, match, and otherwise discover data quality issues practically anywhere.
 Stop spending weeks and months trying to do it manually or with outdated, expensive, and unwieldy tools.